CanExport SMEs - Applicant’s guide

 We do not grant exemptions to the annual revenue eligibility requirement for companies that:

-- almost achieved revenues of $100,000 during their last complete tax reporting year (or during the last 12 months for monthly and quarterly filers)
+- have not achieved revenues of $100,000 during their last complete tax reporting year (or during the last 12 months for monthly and quarterly filers)

 Third-party representatives

-Third-party representatives are generally not eligible for CanExport SMEs funding.
-These would include:
+Are not eligible for CanExport SMEs funding.
+These would include but are not limited to:

 - trading houses and export brokers (unless for the agriculture and agri-food sector)